Tobbs101/fe-open-fabric/README.md

 - View a list of products.
 - Add a new product.
-- Naviagte between product list and product detail pages.
+- Navigate between product list and product detail pages.

 ## Technologies Used